Plan W: The first meetings, 1940

 The first meeting on establishing a joint action plan in the event of a German invasion was on 24 May 1940.
 The meeting was held in London and had been convened to explore every conceivable way in which the German forces may attempt an invasion of Ireland.
-At the meeting were Joseph Walshe, Irish secretary of External Affairs, Colonel Liam Archer of Irish Military Intelligence (G2), and officers from the Royal Navy, British Army, and the Royal Air Force.
+At the meeting were Joseph Walshe, Secretary (administrative head) of Ireland's Department of External Affairs, Colonel Liam Archer of Irish Military Intelligence (G2), and officers from the Royal Navy, British Army, and the Royal Air Force.
 The War Office wanted direct liaisons between the Irish military authorities in Dublin and the British General Officer Commanding in Belfast.
 Walshe and Archer therefore agreed to fly in secret to Belfast with Lieutenant Colonel Dudley Clarke.
 In Belfast, two British Army staff officers were collected and the group travelled back to Dublin by rail.
 This meeting was held underneath Government buildings in Kildare Street and included a number of Irish Army officers.
 The meeting was informed that General Sir Hubert Huddleston, the General Officer Commanding (GOC.)
 Northern Ireland, was already under orders to take a mobile column south of the border to help the Irish Army if the Germans invaded.

 Clarke also met with the Irish Army Chief of Staff, General Daniel McKenna, who explained that the British would not be allowed into the south of Ireland before the Germans arrived.
-Clarke also met with the Irish Minister for Co-ordination of Defensive Measures, Frank Aiken and discussed "new ideas for the mechanical improvement of the war."
+Clarke also met with the Irish Minister for Co-ordination of Defensive Measures, Frank Aiken, and discussed "new ideas for the mechanical improvement of the war."
 The point of these meetings was to secure an understanding on the threat faced by both Britain and Ireland, and the benefit of joint action – the details would later be worked out by the respective armed services.

 Clarke returned to London on 28 May 1940, where he reported that the Irish Army had given him full details of their organisation and equipment "without reservation" and had in return requested information on British troop strength in Northern Ireland.
 It had been agreed that in the event of a German invasion, the Irish would call for assistance from Huddleston in Belfast.
 The British Army's advance from Northern Ireland into neutral Ireland was to be called Plan W.